Orthoptic ProgramAn Education in Orthoptics at the Ross Eye Institute

 Advanced standing students may complete an orthoptic program in less than the full 24 months, but no less than 12 months.
 Advanced standing is granted on an individual basis after a personal interview (mandatory), completion of a written placement exam, and pending approval by the AOC.
 The length of the program for advanced standing students is at the discretion of the program director.
 Though advanced standing may be granted, the program and medical director reserve the right to extend the length of the program for students having difficulties with the clinical or academic material.

 The REI Orthoptic Program can not accept applications from those who are not U.S. citizens, unless the applicant has a Green Card.
 It is extremely difficult to obtain a student visa to study orthoptics in the United States.

-Tuition for the full two-year program is $4,000 USD.
+Tuition for the full two-year program is $5,000 USD.
 The student is financially responsible for all living expenses during training.
+Students are required to purchase textbooks totaling < $500.
+Access to a personal vehicle is strongly recommended as students are required to travel to satellite clinics.
 Students are also required to attend one regional or national scientific meeting per year, and are responsible for all travel and expenses incurred.